 - One 15- to 16-ounce can great northern beans or cannellini, drained and rinsed, or one 12.3-ounce package firm silken tofu

-- 2 cups unsweetened rice milk or other nondairy milk, more or less as needed
+- 1 cup unsweetened rice milk or other unsweetened nondairy milk, plus more as needed

 - Salt and freshly ground pepper to taste

-Heat the oil in a large saucepan or small soup pot and add the onion.
+- Heat the oil, broth, or water in a soup pot and add the onion.
 Sauté over medium heat until translucent, then add the garlic if desired.
 Continue to sauté until the onion is golden.

-Combine the remaining broccoli, seasoning blend, and 2 cups water in a soup pot.
-Bring to a slow boil, then lower the heat, cover, and simmer gently until the broccoli is tender but not overcooked, about 8 to 10 minutes.
-Add the optional spinach and cover; allow it to wilt briefly and stir in.
+- Add the broth and broccoli.
+Bring to a simmer, then cover and simmer gently until the broccoli is tender but not overcooked, about 8 to 10 minutes.